 Ginger Bread

-This recipe is a combination of several recipes 'tweaked' into one that I really like.
+This recipe is a combination of several recipes I've researched and developed into my favorite.
 I hope you enjoy it (with milk).

-There are a lot of ingredients... mostly spices.
+There are a lot of ingredients in this recipe... mostly spices.
 I noticed there are now Gingerbread spice blends on the market but I haven't tried any yet.

 Making Gingerbread